augustoCAG/analytical-assessment/technical-assessment/README.md

 - Upload both the `airflow/` folder (with the DAG) and the `dbt/` project folder into Composer’s DAGs bucket.
 - In the Airflow UI, trigger the DAG (`dbt_ancient_gaming_pipeline`).
 - Airflow (via Astronomer Cosmos) would dynamically generate tasks for each dbt model, respecting dependencies.
 - After a successful run, check BigQuery for the `dbt_ancient_gaming` dataset containing the three final dbt models.

+###

+- I thought about error handling and retries in Airflow, including configuring an email account to send alerts for warnings or task failures so the team is immediately notified of issues.
+- I considered modularizing dbt models so each step could be independently tested and maintained.
+- I would implement logging and monitoring, leveraging Composer’s built-in Airflow UI and BigQuery query history.
+- To ensure data quality, I would create Singular data tests using SQL to validate key business rules (e.g., verifying transaction totals).
+- While I have not implemented and executed this pipeline yet, I focused on understanding the integration points between GCS, BigQuery, Airflow, and dbt, which would allow me to quickly implement the pipeline in practice.

 ---